prehypotheses/configurations/README.md

 Within a package, interactions with <a href="https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html" target="_blank">AWS Secrets Manager</a> are via the *src/functions/secret.py* class.
 Therein

 * secret_id:  Is the unique name-string of the secret in focus, e.g., `TrafficTokenClassicationProject`.
-* node: This applies if the secret is a dictionary, i.e., a <abbr title="JavaScript Object Notation">JSON</abbr> format.
+* node: This applies if the secret is a dictionary, i.e., a <abbr title="JavaScript Object Notation">JSON</abbr> (JavaScript Object Notation) format.
 Then `node` is the name of a name-value pair; `value` is the secret.

 <br>